Exact interferometers for the concurrence and residual 3-tangle: Measuring the Concurrence

 We must also take care to ensure that we reproduce the minus signs in equation \eqref{sumform}, so the qubit we are going to measure will be able to ``see'' the minus signs from the ancillas.
 This can be done either by initializing the control ancillas with the appropiate relative phase, together with an initial controlled-$\sigma_Z$ gate, or by including the desired phase in the gate itself \cite{GangOf9}.
-We will use the first method and we will therefore need to initialize both auxilliary ancillas in the state $|-\rangle = \tfrac{1}{\sqrt{2}}(|0\rangle - |1\rangle).$ The fact that the ancillas must be normalized means that each auxiliary ancilla will decrease the visibility of the interference fringes by a factor of $2.$ If we now insert these components into a modified version of Figure~\ref{interferometer} so they are controlled by the two auxilliary ancillas, we will obtain the full circuit for Tr$(\rho_{AB}\widetilde{\rho_{AB}})$ in Figure~\ref{circuit1}.
+We will use the first method and we will therefore need to initialize both auxiliary ancillas in the state $|-\rangle = \tfrac{1}{\sqrt{2}}(|0\rangle - |1\rangle).$ The fact that the ancillas must be normalized means that each auxiliary ancilla will decrease the visibility of the interference fringes by a factor of $2.$ If we now insert these components into a modified version of Figure~\ref{interferometer} so they are controlled by the two auxiliary ancillas, we will obtain the full circuit for Tr$(\rho_{AB}\widetilde{\rho_{AB}})$ in Figure~\ref{circuit1}.

-The same principles can be used to construct the circuit for Tr$((\rho_{AB}\widetilde{\rho_{AB}})^2).$ This has 16 terms and will require four auxilliary control ancillas, initialized in the same way.
+The same principles can be used to construct the circuit for Tr$((\rho_{AB}\widetilde{\rho_{AB}})^2).$ This has 16 terms and will require four auxiliary control ancillas, initialized in the same way.
 The structure of this circuit can be parsed as follows.
-The box in dotted lines with no auxilliary controls performs the permutation for the matrix multiplication of the two copies of $\rho_{AB}\widetilde{\rho_{AB}}.$ The term with all the auxilliary control ancillas off will look like Figure~\ref{4off}.
+The box in dotted lines with no auxiliary controls performs the permutation for the matrix multiplication of the two copies of $\rho_{AB}\widetilde{\rho_{AB}}.$ The term with all the auxiliary control ancillas off will look like Figure~\ref{4off}.

 Figure~\ref{4on} is the diagram for the term with all the ancilla-controlled operations ``on''.
 Again, the difference between the two is just a set of simple swaps,